CyrusMoreno/alpacas-r-socute/kyd.md

 #### Finding patterns

-Looking for trends that my answer a business problem
+Looking for trends that to answer a business problem

 ### How not to ask questions
 - asking Leading questions